phalcon/blog/data/posts/2015/08/2015-08-24-phalcon-2-1-beta-released.md

 Phalcon 2.0.x is the latest series of releases supporting PHP 5.3 (>= 5.3.21).
 Because of this, in the past, we weren't in the ability to include some features in Phalcon.
 We encourage you to upgrade to at least PHP 5.4 in order to use Phalcon 2.1.
+While support for PHP 7 is on its way, the recommended version is PHP 5.6.

 Phalcon\Mvc\Model\Validation is now deprecated
 ----------------------------------------------